-In this post, we’ll compare the properties, manufacturability, and applications of aluminum 6061 vs. 7075 so you can make an informed decision about which one is best for your project.
+In this post, we’ll compare the chemical composition, manufacturability, and applications of aluminum 6061 vs. 7075 so you can decide which one is best for your project.

-Aluminum alloys can have very different properties based on their composition.
-The main alloying elements of 6061 are silicon and magnesium, while 7075 is alloyed with zinc, magnesium, and copper.
+Aluminum alloys can have very different properties based on their chemical composition.
+The main alloying elements of 6061 aluminum are silicon and magnesium, while 7075 is alloyed with zinc, magnesium, and copper.

 Strength and Hardness

-7075 has one of the highest strength-to-weight ratios of any aluminum alloy, so this alloy is primarily used by the aerospace and defense industries.
-It is comparable to many grades of steel in tensile strength.
-It’s also much harder than 6061.
-However, although the strength of 6061 is only about half that of 7075, it is still strong enough for many applications in the construction, aerospace, and automotive industries.
+However, although the strength of 6061 aluminum alloy is only about half that of 7075, it is still strong enough for many applications in the construction, aerospace, and automotive industries.

 Corrosion Resistance